runtimeverification/quiz/blogpost.md

 You can either start a new desk (`|new-desk %foo` in the dojo) or just use the `%base` desk.
 For this example I'll use the `%base` desk.
-Mount your desk with `|mount %base` and then locate the `base/` directory in your ship.
+Mount your desk with `|mount %base` and then locate the `base/` directory in your pier.
 Create a new Hoon file: `base/tests/my-test.hoon`.
-You may have a `tests` directory already or not; if you don't just create one.
+If you don't have a `base/tests` directory yet just create it.
 Now open `my-test.hoon` and create the following contents:

 ```